jaideep-siva/Literature-based-chatbot/README.md

 #### Retrieval

-Describes the techniques employed for retrieving accurate and pertinent information in response to user queries, ensuring the chatbot's responses are relevant and informative.
+Describes the techniques for retrieving accurate and pertinent information in response to user queries, ensuring the chatbot's responses are relevant and informative.

 #### Text processing for better presentation